realworldocaml/book/en/08-imperative-programming.md

 ```

 Note that we use `Hashtbl.Poly.create` to create a hash table using
 OCaml's built-in polymorphic hash function.
-It's also possible to
-create a hash-table using a hash function specialized to a given
-type.

 Memoization can be useful whenever you have a function that is
 expensive to recompute, and you don't mind caching old values
 indefinitely.
+One important caution: every time you create a memoized
+function, there's something of a built-in memory leak.
+As long as you
+hold on to the memoized function, you're holding every result it has
+returned thus far.

-But memoization is also useful for efficiently
+Memoization is also useful for efficiently implementing some recursive
-implementing some recursive algorithms.
-One good example is the
-algorithm for computing the _edit distance_ (also called the
+algorithms.
+One good example is the algorithm for computing the _edit
-Levenshtein distance) between two strings.
-The edit distance is the
+distance_ (also called the Levenshtein distance) between two strings.
-number of single-character changes (including letter switches,
+The edit distance is the number of single-character changes (including
-insertions and deletions) required to convert one string to the other.
+letter switches, insertions and deletions) required to convert one
-This kind of distance metric can be useful for a variety of
+string to the other.
+This kind of distance metric can be useful for a
-approximate string matching problems, like spell checkers.
+variety of approximate string matching problems, like spell checkers.

 Consider the following code for computing the edit distance.
 Understanding the algorithm isn't important here, but you should pay